Atkrye/IEEE-CIG-Text-Adventurer-Competition/README.md

 and returns a string containing the command (e.g. "GO NORTH", "RUB LAMP", "INVENTORY") to be executed.

 To use this project, either:
-* Checkout the project directly via your favourite Git client
+1. a) Checkout the project directly via your favourite Git client

+OR
-* OR Download the zipfile ('Download ZIP' button, above), *unzip*

-  and import into Eclipse via `File/Import.../Existing Projects into Workspace'.
+1. b) Download the zipfile ('Download ZIP' button, above), *unzip* and import into Eclipse via `File/Import.../Existing Projects into Workspace'.
   Unzipping is necessary because importing directly from the zip archive may not work as desired.

-* Right-click on youpackagenamehere.RandomCommandAgent.java and `Run As/Java Application'.
+2. Right-click on youpackagenamehere.RandomCommandAgent.java and `Run As/Java Application'.
-* Write your own Agent subclass as an alternative to RandomCommandAgent.
+3. Write your own Agent subclass as an alternative to RandomCommandAgent.

+The last step is AI complete, so it's a bit harder than the previous ones.

 A second example project exists within the <i>Python - Example Project</i> which demonstrates using the frameworks build-in IOAgent.java class that allows exterior packages to implement agents.